ocvcoin/ocv2_algo/How-Do-We-Add-OCV2-To-The-Stratum/README.md

 Then copy the ocv2.cpp and ocv2.hpp files to the stratum/algos folder.

+Edit the makefile in the stratum/algos directory and add the "ocv2.cpp" to the SOURCES section.

 Edit the makefile in the stratum/algos directory and add the given flags to the CXXFLAGS section.